 The principles are as follows:

-- It is very common for substance abuse and addiction disorders to co-occur with other psychological disorders.
-It is crucial that all co-occurring disorders are adequately uncovered, assessed, and treated.
+- It is prevalent for substance abuse and addiction disorders to co-occur with other psychological disorders.
+Also, co-occurring diseases must be adequately uncovered, assessed, and treated.

-- It is important that all impacted members of the family are addressed and treated accordingly – addiction is a family disease.
+- All affected members of the family must be addressed and treated according to addiction as a family disease.

-- Adequate treatment of substance dependency disorders requires a holistic, multi-faceted, and highly individualized approach that addresses the aforementioned components of neurological functioning, c-occurring disorders, and the family.
+- Adequate treatment of substance dependence disorders requires a holistic, multi-faceted, and highly individualized approach that addresses the components above of neurological functioning, re-occurring disorders, and the family.

 - Treating substance misuse may prevent the onset of full-fledged addiction, which may lead to chronic underachievement, delinquency, and ultimate death.

 For more information on the Synapse System, please visit www.thesynapsesystem.com.
-For more information on which rehab facilities in South Florida have begun to utilize this specific program, or other similarly structured programs, please contact one of our trained representatives at the Lighthouse Recovery Institute today.
-We have been utilizing a similar method of cognitive therapy for quite some time, and would be more than happy to discuss implications and past successes with you.
+For more information on which drug rehab facilities in South Florida have begun to utilize this specific program or other similarly structured programs, please contact one of our trained representatives at the Lighthouse Recovery Institute today.
+We have been using a similar method of cognitive therapy for quite some time and would be happy to discuss implications and past successes with you.